-Yasme Excellence Award
+Excellence Award Policy

-There is no application for Yasme Excellence Awards, but suggestions regarding deserving individuals will be considered.
-Each prize consists of a plaque and a monetary award.
-The most recent annual awards totaled $8,000 USD.
+There is no set method of application for Yasme Excellence Awards, but suggestions regarding deserving individuals will be considered.
+Recommendations may be sent to:

 The Yasme Foundation, P. O. Box 20578, Castro Valley, CA 94546